Minsifye/Stack-Overflow-Survey-Data-Analysis/README.md

 ### Data analysis using StackOverFlow 2017 survey data.

 ### Objectives:
-- Finds Data Trends using Pandas library.
+- Find Data Trends using Pandas library.
 - Creating visuals to better understand the survey results, using Seaborn, Matplotlib and Pandas library.
 - Predicting Salary based on given features.